th0ma5w/Twine_Fullscreen_YouTube/README.md

 - Some videos aren't available for embedding.

+- Some vides that have embedding may only work if you are hosting your Twine story on a web server.

 Failing the above, feel free to submit a bug, or contact me via Twitter @th0ma5